 1. Have a Centralized Plan—the box top of your shoot

 Have you ever tried to make a puzzle without looking at the box top first?
 It is a lot harder and takes much longer because you don’t know where each piece fits in the big picture.
-The same thing goes on a film set.
+The same thing goes for a film set.
 Every set has a thousand moving pieces coming and going every day: people, lights, cameras, scenes, locations, extras, costumes, props and so much more.
 It’s so easy for each department to end up with its own special plan.
 Beware!
 This can create a communication nightmare.
 Remember, the camera team has nothing to shoot if there aren’t any lights or if the actors never make it to set.
 The most important thing you can do in the production office is making a centralized plan that weaves together the work of each department.
 This plan IS the call sheet, and it is the box top of your production.

-Pro Tip: Have a centralized place for all production documents to live (such as Dropbox) and make sure the appropriate people have access to it.
-Use a cloud-based pre-production tool.
-Bonus Pro Tip: At every location, place printed copies of the current day’s call sheets on a wall-mounted file dispenser that is labeled “Call Sheets” so that people always know where to get an extra copy.
+At every location, place printed copies of the current day’s call sheets on a wall-mounted file dispenser that is labeled “Call Sheets” so that people always know where to get an extra copy.

 2. Cover Your Bases—even the small ones.